MichaelWhi/provo/README.md

 * List, search and view projects, and use tags to find similar projects
 * enter new projects easily in less than 5 minutes
-* attach files to projects - as many as you want
+* attach files to projects - as many as you want (images, pdf, doc, zip, videos,  code, ...)
 * format your project description (with Markdown), include pictures, links, ...
 * "star" projects, so you can remember them.
 They'll stay current even if the name changes (kinda bookmarking projects)
+* show your ProVo projects on your own website (you only need to copy/paste one line of HTML-code)
 * consume project info with the API: ProVo serves JSON, XML and implements the [projecta microformat](http://microformats.org/wiki/projecta)

 Demo